1992–93 AEK Athens F.C. season: Overview

-In the First round of UEFA Champions League, AEK faced APOEL in a seemingly very easy draw for the Greek champions.
+In the first round of UEFA Champions League, AEK faced APOEL in a seemingly easy draw for the Greek champions.
 Fast enough, their excitement proved reckless in the first leg, which ended at 1–1.
 Thus, the Cypriots gained a qualification advantage and AEK's trip to Nicosia was predicted to be much more difficult than expected.
 In the second leg, AEK led relatively early with 2–0, however, towards the end of the match and after defensive mistakes, they were equalized, with the result that until the end of the match was in danger of being disqualified.
 The Cypriots pressed hard, the moments in defense were nightmarish, however, after hard work and suffering, the team secured qualification to the second round of the competition.
 AEK's next opponent was the mighty PSV Eindhoven, who lined up with all their stars except Romário, who Westerhof kept in the bench.
 Very quickly, however, due to Vanenburg's injury, the great Brazilian striker entered the game and forced AEK to back down in the second half, despite their offensive approach until that time.
-During the second half, AEK took the lead with a goal of incredible beauty by Dimitriadis, but from then on, the Dutch began to press hard and show their footballing qualities with AEK resisting successfully and finally securing the precious victory.
-The rematch in the Netherlands did not start with the best of signs, as already at the end of the game in the match at Nikos Goumas Stadium, Romário boldly declared that PSV would not face a problem in the rematch because he himself would score 3 goals!
-In a nightmarish night for Christos Vasilopoulos, Romário's "prophecy" came true and PSV scattered AEK with a score of 3–0, with three goals from the Brazilian superstar!
-At no point in the game was the team of Bajević able to react and fatefully came the fair disqualification.
+During the second half, AEK took the lead with a goal of incredible beauty by Dimitriadis.
+From that point on, the Dutch began to press hard and show their footballing qualities with AEK resisting with great success and eventually securing the victory.
+The rematch in the Netherlands did not start with the best of signs, as already at the end of the game in the match at Nikos Goumas Stadium, Romário boldly declared that PSV would not face a problem in the rematch, as he himself would score 3 goals.
+In a nightmarish night for Christos Vasilopoulos, Romário's "prophecy" came true and PSV scattered AEK with a score of 3–0, with a hat-trick by the Brazilian superstar.
+At no point in the game the team of Bajević was able to react and fatefully the fair elimination came to be.